Raphael (Teenage Mutant Ninja Turtles)

 Raphael, nicknamed Raph, is a superhero and one of the four main characters of the Teenage Mutant Ninja Turtles comics and all related media.
-In most iterations, he is depicted as the most aggressive of the turtle brothers, physically the strongest, and often at odds with his brother, Leonardo.
+In most iterations, he is depicted as the most aggressive of the turtle brothers, physically the strongest and often at odds with his brother, Leonardo.

-He is typically shown wearing a red eye mask and is the only turtle to have kept this color since the characters' original version, as the others later adopted different ones.
+He is typically styled wearing a red eye mask and is the only turtle to have kept this color since the characters' original version, as the others later adopted different ones.
 Raphael wields twin sai as his primary weapon.
 He is commonly portrayed in media as speaking with a Brooklyn accent.
-Raphael is known for his temperamental and cynical personality, being short-tempered, aggressive, sullen, maddened, sarcastic, and rebellious.
+Raphael is known for his temperamental and cynical personality, being short-tempered, aggressive, rude, sullen, sarcastic and rebellious.
 The origin of Raphael's anger is not always fully explored, but in some incarnations appears to stem partly from the realization that they are the only creatures of their kind and ultimately alone, while also bothered by the injustice the helpless and innocent suffer.
 Despite his fiery personality, he has shown a soft side on many occasions, mainly to Michelangelo.

 Raphael is an opinionated and independent character who chafes under authority.
 He serves as the team's enforcer.
 The combination of his personality and role contributes to his rivalry and frequent arguments with his brother and leader, Leonardo.
 When he feels as though Leonardo's decision is not in the best interest of the family, for whatever reason, he is sure to voice it.
+Raphael would often brandish his tough-guy attitude with aggressive lines like "Why sneak around when you can bash some heads instead?".

 However, in a later iteration of the franchise, Rise of the Teenage Mutant Ninja Turtles, his role as protector takes precedence over his traditional characterization and his dynamics with his brothers.
 In this series, Raphael is the eldest brother and his dynamic with Leonardo is effectively swapped—with Raphael now admonishing Leonardo for his irresponsible attitude and disregard for his role as leader.

 Like all of the brothers, he is named after a Renaissance artist; in this case, he is named after the 16th-century Italian painter Raphael.
 In 2011, Raphael placed 23rd on IGN's Top 100 Comic Book Heroes, a list that did not feature any of his brothers.
 He is the only Teenage Turtle brother whose name does not end in the letter "O", even though the artist he got his name from is "Raffaello".